Latest Updates - October 2022

 This chart shows the historical value of your portfolio.
 This chart is constructed based on your trading history and deposits/withdrawal history from your accounts.
 Hovering over a point in time, to see the valuation of your portfolio at that time.

 The accuracy of this graph and others depend on the depth of account history available from your exchange.
 Always be sure to check your trade history to make sure it is complete.

 This chart shows the current distribution of your portfolio assets (with any nominal quantity assets grouped as “other”).
 Hovering over any asset will show further details such as current value, current price, and the amount held.

 Tip: By default, all values are shown in USD.
-You can switch to your preferred currency by selecting from the menu on the top right corner of the navigation bar.
+You can switch to your preferred currency by selecting from the menu in the top right corner of the navigation bar.

-Below, in your Portfolio Overview, you will find your latest balances, real-time profit and losses, and their values based on real-time global average prices.
+Below, in your Portfolio Overview, you will find your latest balances, real-time profit and losses, deposit & withdrawal options, and their values based on real-time global average prices.

 Find the list of analytics and their description:

 Asset - Full name and symbol of the asset.
 Please note that symbol names are normalized per common industry standards, so if you see a symbol that is different from the way it is listed at your exchange, don't be surprised - it's the same asset.
 In some cases, the full name may be different than what the exchange lists, but the symbol is the same.
 For example, Binance has BTT as BitTorrent, but BTT may be shown in Quadency as Blocktrade.
 This kind of labeling issue can happen when a new asset is introduced at an exchange that shares the same symbol with another asset listed on a different exchange.
 In any event, if you have BTT at Binance, rest assured that it is BitTorrent, not Blocktrade.
 We are constantly improving this so it may be less of an issue in the near future.

 Total shows the total quantity of an asset you currently own, and Available is the amount that is free (not tied in open orders).